bdenckla/MAM-OSIS/README.md

 # MAM-OSIS
+This repo has an extract of MAM in OSIS format.

-MAM in OSIS XML format, for STEPBible &amp; CrossWire
+This OSIS MAM is intended for conversion to SWORD format, for use by STEPBible &amp; CrossWire.